-The 2023 Foxhall Team Chase returns to the Green Spring Valley this year with Race Chairs Willie Dowling and Justin Batoff.
+The 2023 Foxhall Team Chase returned to the Green Spring Valley with Race Chairs Willie Dowling and Justin Batoff.

-With the assistance of Sheila Fisher (MFH) and Jack Fisher, an inviting course has been designed to appeal to both steeplechasers and foxhunters alike.
-Just shy of 4 miles and featuring 26 fences, the course meanders through the heart of Green Spring Valley’s home country, with the start and finish located at Steeplechase owner and Green Spring Valley Hounds member Jay Griswold’s Wits End Farm.
+With the assistance of Sheila Fisher (MFH) and Jack Fisher, an inviting course was designed to appeal to both steeplechasers and foxhunters alike.
+Just shy of 4 miles and featuring 26 fences, the course meandered through the heart of Green Spring Valley’s home country, with the start and finish located at Steeplechase owner and Green Spring Valley Hounds member Jay Griswold’s Wits End Farm.

-Race organizers are delighted to announce the return of the Full Cry Cup, an optimum time division, which promises to be highly competitive amongst the ranks of the various mid-Atlantic hunts.
+Race organizers were delighted to announce the return of the Full Cry Cup, an optimum time division, which promises to be highly competitive amongst the ranks of the various mid-Atlantic hunts.

 Foxhall Farm Cup Team Chase takes a page from the traditional spring hunter pace format, with a couple differences.
 There’s just one division- fast-time, and three riders per team, not pairs.
 Teams are sent out one at a time at 3-minute intervals rather than the en masse start from earlier days of the 103-year-old event.

 The course is mapped and flagged, carefully tended and safety-checked so that race trainers feel comfortable sending top horses to use Foxhall as an early-season prep race.
 Some jumps are built into line fences around the pastures of the farms the course crosses.
 Others are custom installed for the event.